b01lers/rich-ctf-template/README.md

 - Modify the `[challname]/deploy/docker-compose.yml` file to your needs
 - Modify the `[challname]/run.sh` file to however your challenge will be deployed.
 - A fake flag has been generated in `dist/flag.txt`, move it to where the flag would be, or delete it if the flag is not necessary in dist.

+### After verifying your challenge works
+ - Push your changes and make a pull request to the ctf repo.